opnfv/qtip/docs/configguide/configuration.rst

 from docker hub:
 ::

-  sudo docker pull opnfv/qtip
+  docker pull opnfv/qtip

 Verify that opnfv/qtip has been downloaded.
 It should be listed as an image by running the following command.
 ::

-  sudo docker images
+  docker images

 Run the Docker instance:
 ::